KinArias09/Orion-Proyect/README.md

 Play the Game

-You can play GuaraniCraft online at this link: https://guaranicraft.co/
+You can play GuaraniCraft online at this link: https://guaranicraft.co/ ("This link opens better on a phone.
+We recommend using it on a phone for now.")

 Lesson Plan: Exploring the Guarani Sat 1 and its Impact on Earth